DemonRevoked/TheDigitalHeist/Story.md

 This knowledge becomes the crew's insurance policy.
 If the Directorate can manipulate time, so can they.

+### MOB-01 — Best Friend’s Backup

+Rio obtains an Android cloud backup from a Directorate operative’s device—an accidental leak from inside their own ranks.
+In the SMS database, a “deleted” thread isn’t truly gone.
+The crew recovers it and extracts a small but critical authentication hint.

+The Directorate’s mobile ecosystem is the next door.

+### MOB-02 — Fake Safety App

+Tokyo tears apart a polished “Safety” APK the Directorate pushes to the public.
+The UI is harmless; the code is not.
+Buried in the decompiled logic is a covert beacon endpoint—an API the app quietly calls to report movement and identity signals.

+Now the crew knows where the Directorate listens.

 ---

 ## ACT II — THE VAULT LAYERS